jgillman/JoelGillman.com/content/posts/2015-12-11-your-website-sucks-and-i-hate-your-design.md

 - feedback
 - web development
 title: Your website sucks and I hate your design!
+description: "How to respond professionally to negative customer feedback and turn hostile complaints into productive conversations about user experience."
 ---

 From time to time my company gets emails that go something like this: